5 benefits you need from a travel credit card

 Auto rental car coverage

 A few years ago, I was involved in a minor fender bender while driving a rental car.
-It was dark out, and I grazed a metal partition while making a left-hand turn.
+It was dark outside, and I grazed a metal partition while making a left-hand turn.
 Five months later, I received a bill for $3,600 from the rental car company.
 Ouch.
 Luckily, it only cost me around $400 and I didn’t have to get my insurance company involved.
 That’s because I paid $14.99 (at the time) for primary coverage through American Express’ Premium Car Rental Protection program.
 That coverage saved me over $3,200 and a rising insurance premium.

 Many credit cards offer auto rental insurance in the form of an auto rental collision damage waiver.
 While most credit cards provide secondary coverage, some premium credit cards offer primary rental car coverage, which can be an invaluable benefit if you’re involved in an accident.
 Some premium travel cards that offer primary auto rental coverage include the Chase Sapphire Preferred® Card and the Chase Sapphire Reserve®.